What is a project budget?

 Step 2: Populate the template

-Then, populate your numbers.
+Then, populate your numbers with your cost estimates.
 Group your project expenditure into whatever categories make the most sense to you and total up the numbers to give you your grand project budget.

 Step 3: Add contingency

 Add contingency if you need to (you should work this out based on the risk profile of the project, as riskier projects will need more contingency).
+This is to cover unexpected costs.
 Then total it up again.

 Step 4: Add tax